ChoSanghyuk/TIL/blockchain/smart_contract/solidity.md

     - 특징

       - must have `external` visibility.
-A fallback function can be virtual, can override and can have modifiers
+      - can be virtual, can override and can have modifiers
       - The fallback function always receives data, but in order to also receive Ether it must be marked `payable`.
       - If the version with parameters is used, `input` will contain the full data sent to the contract (equal to `msg.data`) and can return data in `output`.
         - The returned data will not be ABI-encoded
         - Instead it will be returned without modifications (not even padding)

-  :memo: "it can only rely on 2300 gas being available" 라는 설명이 있지만, 현재 단계에서는 아직 이해 X
+      - In the worst case, if a payable fallback function is also used in place of a receive function, it can only rely on 2300 gas being available

 - Function Overloading